 How to maximise energy savings with energy conservation measures / ECMs:

-As energy prices continues spiralling upwards, big businesses and organisations are taking a serious look at cost cutting to counter the impact of doubling in utility bills on operational budgets.
+As energy prices continue spiralling upwards, big businesses and organisations are taking a serious look at cost-cutting to counter the impact of doubling in utility bills on operational budgets.
 An effective way to achieve cost savings is by investing in Energy Conservation Measures (ECMs).
-More specifically, ECMs that are designed, installed and commissioned as part of a turn-key energy efficiency project or guaranteed energy savings project.
+More specifically, ECMs are designed, installed and commissioned as part of a turn-key energy efficiency project or guaranteed energy savings project.

 Before we discuss the benefits and opportunities with energy efficiency projects, and how to maximise the return on investment, let’s first define what is meant by Energy Conservation Measures (ECMs).

 What does Energy Conservation Measure mean?

 An Energy Conservation Measure or ECM for short, is a single initiative undertaken to reduce the energy consumption of a particular piece of equipment or a certain aspect of essential building services; energy conservation measures or ECMs are pluralistic and therefore imply a combination of several ECM initiatives to reduce energy consumption across an entire facility or building.

 Energy is a term that broadly refers to either electricity, gas or water consumption; energy conservation and energy efficiency are often interchangeable terms as improved energy efficiency also means reduced energy consumption.